 Adding to the festive atmosphere, as you make your way down this street, colorful Wolmi Theme Park is visible behind the cafes and restaurants.
 It’s not a terribly large park but it has a decent amount of rides and is certainly worth a visit.

 As it’s facing the west, Wolmi Culture Street is a perfect spot to watch the sunset.
 At no more than a mile or so across, I found Wolmido comfortable to explore all on foot yet pretty packed with interesting things to see and experience.
+I also enjoyed my whole lovely day at Wolmido without spending a dime.
+There are countless great free things to do in Korea.
 For a more leisurely journey, that same 45 bus that gets you to Wolmi conveniently wraps all the way around the island with stops throughout.

 Thank you so much for reading and viewing!
 Check out my South Korea Packing List if you plan on visiting this beautiful country!